zvonimir/zvonimir.github.io/index.md

 ([SOARlab](http://soarlab.org)).
 My work aims to improve the reliability and resilience of complex software systems by empowering developers with practical tools and techniques for analysis of their artifacts.
-To achieve this, my research spans multiple areas, such as formal verification, programming languages, software engineering, and security.
+To achieve this, my research spans multiple areas, including formal verification, programming languages, software engineering, and security.

 [Curriculum Vitae]({{ site.url }}/download/zvonimir_rakamaric-cv.pdf) (Last updated: August, 2017),